 the pending input on the client connection and invoke the callback registered

 for the connection.
-The callback function, clientReadInput(),
+The callback function, clientReadInput()

-reads the message from the connection and calls agentWrite() to
+reads the message from the connection and calls agentWrite()

 forward the MEDS message, embedded in an SNMP message, to the SNMP agent on